Report: Verdict issued against US Navy veteran held in Iran

 - Trump signed Bibles.
 Heresy?
 Many religious leaders say no

+White, who has been held in Mashhad, is the first American known to be detained since Donald Trump became president.
+Trump has pursued a maximalist campaign against Tehran that includes America’s withdrawal of Iran’s nuclear deal with world powers.
+Iran has in the past detained Westerners and dual nationals to use them as leverage in negotiations.

-His family says he traveled to Iran to visit his girlfriend — the two met online — and was arbitrarily detained.
+White’s family says he traveled to Iran to visit his girlfriend — the two met online — and was arbitrarily detained.
+Joanne White, the detainee’s mother, said in January that he was undergoing cancer treatment and that she feared he would not survive prolonged detention.

+At least five other American citizens are being held in Iran, including the 81-year-old businessman Baquer Namazi who has been held for over two years and diagnosed with epilepsy.

+Both Baquer Namazi and his son Siamak Namazi, also a dual national who has been held for over three years, are serving a 10-year sentence after they were convicted of collaborating with a hostile power.